Unauthorised Trading Risk: Ways to Protect Your Account

 You can follow these steps to report:

-- Inform the Broker or Platform Immediately – Contact your broker or platform right away through email or their official support channel.
-Clearly explain the unauthorized trades, including the dates and amounts involved, and request a written explanation.
+• Inform the Broker or Platform Immediately – Contact your broker or platform right away through email or their official support channel.
+Clearly explain the unauthorised trades, including the dates and amounts involved, and request a written explanation.
 This is important because SEBI requires investors to first bring the issue to the attention of the relevant company.

-- Collect and Organize Evidence – Gather all the relevant proof, like contract notes, trade confirmations, bank statements, screenshots, emails, chat messages, and call recordings.
-Having a well-organized complaint makes it easier to show that the trades were done without your permission.
+• Collect and Organise Evidence – Gather all the relevant proof, like contract notes, trade confirmations, bank statements, screenshots, emails, chat messages, and call recordings.
+Having a well-organised complaint makes it easier to show that the trades were done without your permission.

-- File a Complaint on SEBI’s SCORES Portal – If the broker or company doesn’t resolve the issue in a reasonable time, report the problem through SEBI’s SCORES platform.
-We will guide you how to lodge complaint in SCORES.
+• Lodge a complaint with SCORESIf the broker or company doesn’t resolve the issue in a reasonable time, report the problem through SEBI’s SCORES platform.
+We will guide you in filing the complaint.

-- Seek Legal or Professional Assistance – If the unauthorized trading penalties are big or the situation is complicated, it’s wise to get advice from a lawyer or a professional.
+• Seek Legal or Professional Assistance – If the situation is complicated, it’s wise to get advice from a lawyer or a professional.
 This is especially important when dealing with unregistered entities, where getting your money back may be hard and official action might be needed.

 Need Help?

-If you’ve been a victim of unauthorized trading, you don’t have to go through this alone.
+If you’ve been a victim of unauthorised trading, you don’t have to go through this alone.

 Register with us.
 We know how tough it can be when trust is broken, and money is involved, and we’re here to support you every step of the way.